Developer News: Tutorial Jquery: $.change, $.val and $.css

 $("#mybox").change(function () {

-'#mybox:checked').val() ) {
+if ($('#mybox:checked').val() ) {

-"#mytext").css("border","medium solid blue"); //if checked apply blue
+$("#mytext").css("border","medium solid blue"); //if checked apply blue

 } else {

-"#mytext").css("border","medium solid red"); //if unchecked apply red
+$("#mytext").css("border","medium solid red"); //if unchecked apply red

 $("#mytext").val("no");